-International students, prior to and upon arrival on campus, please visit the International Student and Scholars (ISSO) Fall Orientation website for information you will need to check in as a new student.
-Wednesday, August 15, is when all new international graduate students have to be on campus.
+International students, prior to and upon arrival on campus, visit the International Student and Scholars (ISSO) Fall Orientation website for information you will need to check in as a new student.
+Orientation events are planned during the weeks of August 12 and 19.
 Students who must arrive late due to circumstances beyond their control MUST contact ISU Admissions (firstname.lastname@example.org, phone 515-294-5836, 800- 262-3810, Fax: 515-294-2592) for a letter permitting them to arrive late.
 Please contact ISSO upon arrival to schedule a late check-in appointment.
 The ISSO Office is located on the south side of campus in 3248 Memorial Union (Phone: 515-294-1120, Fax: 515 294-8263, email@example.com).

 International students special instructions for luggage: Please put your name and Iowa State University in English somewhere on your luggage.
 This will help to locate any luggage that may be lost or delayed.

-If you plan to drive on campus and would like a parking permit to Lot 29, the parking lot directly behind the Molecular Biology Building, please note this Important Date: The ISU Parking Division will open their 2018 Online Parking Purchase for permits to Lot 29 to new students with a half-time or above assistantship with a signed contract beginning Wednesday, July 18 at 9:00 AM.
+If you plan to drive on campus and would like a parking permit to Lot 29, the parking lot directly behind the Molecular Biology Building, please note this Important Date: The ISU Parking Division will open their 2019 Online Parking Purchase for permits to Lot 29 to new students with a half-time or above assistantship with a signed contract beginning Tuesday, July 16 at 9:00 AM.
 Go to the Parking Division link on your AccessPlus Student Tab to request a permit.
-The permit costs $150 for the academic year (fall and spring semesters).
+The permit costs $155 for the academic year (fall and spring semesters).
 There is also free parking at the Iowa State Center south of campus, near Jack Trice Stadium, in designated areas (A3, A4, B4, B5, B6).
-You would need to take the Orange Route Cy-Ride to travel to Molecular Biology.
+You would need to take the Cy-Ride from the commuter lot to travel to Molecular Biology.

 Thielen Student Health Center